-Additionally, the bill introduces a new section, 320.262, which defines "license plate obscuring device" and establishes criminal penalties for various offenses related to such devices.
-Specifically, it creates penalties for purchasing or possessing a license plate obscuring device as a second-degree misdemeanor, for manufacturing or distributing such devices as a first-degree misdemeanor, and for using them in connection with a crime as a third-degree felony.
+Furthermore, the bill introduces a new section defining "license plate obscuring device" and establishes penalties for various offenses related to such devices.
+Purchasing or possessing a license plate obscuring device is classified as a second-degree misdemeanor, while manufacturing or distributing such devices is a first-degree misdemeanor.
+If a person uses a license plate obscuring device to commit a crime or evade law enforcement, it is classified as a third-degree felony.
 The bill is set to take effect on October 1, 2025.

 Statutes affected: